 Dogs don’t like walking into a new house that smells of the previous occupant’s pets.
 Before you bring your dog in, make sure you’ve given the place a thorough clean and have aired it out if possible too.
 Make sure that when you bring your dog in that, you also bring something in with a scent.
 A scent they’ll be familiar with, a toy, blanket or bed is ideal and will help them feel settled.

 Once all the moving boxes and furniture are in and things start to calm down, helping your pets settle in at the new property is very important.
 Be calm and attentive and make sure they know where their bed, litter tray, food and water is.
 Give them lots of fuss and attention too.
 Just like us, they will be uncertain, and lots of reassurance will go a long way to helping them feel happier and calmer.

-Ease the pain of moving home with pets
+Ease the stress of moving home with pets

 However, If your pets are particularly anxious a cattery, kennels or a friend’s house might be the best place.
 You should consider this service for a day or so while you move.
 If you are concerned, be sure to talk to your vet well ahead of the move.
 They will be able to give you expert advice for your pet’s individual needs.